Mezzanine The Fine Wine Specialist

 Now, let's talk about the bottom line.

 We know choice of pour can be a great tool to enhance customer experience and give back more time to staff.
 But the real question is: what about profitability?
-In a time where many operators are feeling the blow of a declining spend per head associated with the ever-rising cost of living, it’s become more important than ever to maximise profitability in all facets of the business - and the wine list being no exception.
+In a time where many operators are feeling the blow of a declining spend per head associated with the ever-rising cost of living, it’s become more important than ever to maximise profitability in all facets of the business – with the wine list being no exception.

-I’m excited to share that every single venue I have asked, who has introduced Choice of Pour and has actively tracked their numbers, has reported an increase in total revenue generated from wine.
+I’m excited to share that every single venue I have asked who has introduced Choice of Pour and has actively tracked their numbers has reported an increase in total revenue generated from wine.

 The reason for the increased profitability boils down to two key factors: